 In short, probiotics are live bacteria that improve or help your gut microbiome (the word means “pro” plus helpful “biotics” or living organisms).
 Probiotics can be found in both foods and supplements.

 For instance, one of the most common sources of probiotics is yogurt.
 You can make yogurt by fermenting milk with various strains of bacteria.
-Lots of yogurt has live strains of bacteria in the final product.
-When you eat the yogurt, that bacteria makes it to your gut microbiome and adds to its effectiveness.
+Lots of yogurts have live strains of bacteria in the final product.
+When you eat the yogurt, that bacteria make it to your gut microbiome and add to its effectiveness.
 This is simply an example as it is important to note that yogurt does have a high sugar content so this is not the first source of probiotics we recommend.
 You can read further to find better sources of probiotics.

 You can think of probiotics as additional strains of helpful bacteria you can use to bolster your existing gut microbiome.
 They provide lots of great gastrointestinal support.

 So how exactly do probiotics help?
 Turns out, there are lots of studies that show that probiotics can help your digestive system overall.
 Specifically, probiotics can help relieve digestive system issues.

 There’s also some research suggesting that probiotics can improve your mental health by relaxing your mind.

 All in all, probiotics are great for both gastrointestinal and overall bodily health.
 Anyone interested in living the healthiest life they can make sure to eat plenty of probiotic-rich foods like yogurt.